jbarnes850/hzn-ai/README.md

 ## Contributing

 Contributions to improve the AI + HZN website are welcome.
-Please ensure to follow the existing code style and add appropriate tests for new features.
+Please ensure to follow the existing code style and component structure when adding new features or making changes.